amirrouh/micpy/README.md

 # micpy
-A python package for microscopic image processing
+A python package for microscopic image analysis